-I’m a Professor in the Economics of Innovation and Public Value at University College London (UCL), and Founder/Director of UCL's Institute for Innovation and Public Purpose.
-My work is focused on the relationship between innovation and the direction of growth, with emphasis on building symbiotic partnerships that can create a form of growth that is more innovation-led, inclusive and sustainable.
-I am interested in the use of ‘mission oriented’ policies to direct innovation at the Sustainable Development Goals, and advise global policy makers on this topic.
-My book, The Entrepreneurial State: debunking public vs. private sector myths (2013, Penguin 2018) looks at the ‘investor of first resort’ role that the State has played in the history of technological change — from the Internet, to biotech— and the implications for directing innovation towards a green revolution.
+I am a Professor in the Economics of Innovation and Public Value at University College London (UCL), and Founder/Director of UCL's Institute for Innovation and Public Purpose.
+My work is focused on the relationship between innovation and the direction of growth, with emphasis on rethinking the public sector’s role to ensure growth is more innovation-led, inclusive and sustainable.
+I work with global leaders on ‘mission oriented’ policies, which can steer solutions towards grand challenges from the battle against climate warming to building resilient health systems.
+My 2013 book, The Entrepreneurial State: debunking public vs. private sector myths, looks at the ‘investor of first resort’ role that the State has played in the history of technological change — from the Internet to biotech— and the lessons for a Green New Deal.
 In 2016 I co-edited the book Rethinking Capitalism: Economics and Policy for Sustainable and Inclusive Growth focussed on new economic thinking to drive more effective economic policies.
-My latest book The Value of Everything, shortlisted for the FT-McKinsey 2018 Award, looks at the need to revisit the difference between value creation, value extraction and value destruction.
+My 2018 book, The Value of Everything: making and taking in the global economy, brings the debate about value back to the heart of economics, so to ensure we are rewarding value creation over value extraction and destruction.